ecmwf/anemoi-graphs/docs/overview.rst

    `hidden nodes`.
 This will reduce the computational cost.
 -  All output nodes should have incoming connections from a few surrounding `hidden nodes`.
--  The number of incoming connections in each set of nodes is desired to be similar, in order to make training more stable.
+-  The number of incoming connections in each set of nodes should be be similar to make the training more stable.
--  Think whether your use case requires long-range connections between the `hidden nodes` or not.
+-  Think whether or not your use case requires long-range connections between the `hidden nodes` or not.

 ************
  Installing